1.7 Million patients are affected by Healthcare-associated infections (HAIs) every year in the U.S. The Yankaddy® can change that.

 The Yankaddy® is a disposable holster designed to releasably retain the Yankauer suction instrument and prevent any undesired movement of the Yankauer.

-It easily attaches to its reusable bracket that features an adjustable arm with a spring clamp.
-The Yankaddy® bracket, with its spring clamp, makes it easy to attach to numerous places such as bedrails, counters, equipment, and IV poles so that it is always where it needs to be, when it needs to be there.
+It easily attaches to its reusable bracket that features an adjustable arm with a Suction Cup.
+The Yankaddy® bracket, with its suction cup, makes it easy to attach to numerous places such as bedrails, counters, and equipment so that it is always where it needs to be, when it needs to be there.

 Until now, there has not been a place to store the Yankauer suction instrument before and during its use in a medical procedure.
 In current practice, without the Yankaddy®, the Yankauer gets placed under a mattress or pillow, on top of equipment and on counters, and frequently falls to the floor.

 The Yankaddy® offers a reliable place to store the Yankauer suction instrument thereby keeping the environment from becoming contaminated and spreading healthcare-associated infections.

 The Yankaddy® was designed to be used with one hand, adding safety to patients and convenience to medical providers.